 Living on campus is a vital component of your educational journey at Seattle University, where you can develop your own Redhawk community.
 In the heart of a thriving city, we are committed to providing cost-effective housing options as well as a safe and welcoming environment.
-Our dynamic Residence Halls with their supportive Theme Communities are designed to help you make immediate connections to new friends with similar interests.
+Our dynamic Residence Halls are designed to help you make immediate connections to new friends with similar interests.
 Our apartment living communities are set aside for upper division students and those seeking specific experiences.

 Bellarmine Hall’s seven floors house approximately 420 residents.
 Residents enjoy easy access to all campus locations, making it the center of the on-campus experience.